ntakirutimanapierre/Index/README.md

    # Install bcrypt-cli globally
    npm install -g bcrypt-cli

-   # Generate hash for your password
+   # Generate hash for the password
-   bcrypt "your-secure-password"
+   bcrypt "secure-password-here"
    ```

 ### Method 2: Using the Application Registration